ENERZAi/NadyaDocs/NadyaDocs/topics/Introduction.md

 **Nadya** is the programming language for writing high performance applications in quick and easy way.
 Nadya lets programmers write fast and safe programs without knowing details about low level optimizations.

-Its was primarily designed to write AI computing kernels in easy & extensible way.
+It was primarily designed to write AI computing kernels in easy & extensible way.
 However, we are developing it further to be used for general purpose programming, especially where performance critical computations are required.